 We’re thrilled to release the festival schedule for OutWrite 2021!
 The 2021 OutWrite LGBTQ Book Festival, a celebration of queer literature, will run from Friday, August 6th to Sunday, August 8th.

 OutWrite is the premiere LGBTQ literature festival in the Washington, D.C. area.
-This year’s festival showcases more than 80 authors and a full weekend featuring 25 readings, panels and workshops.
+This year’s virtual festival showcases more than 80 authors and a full weekend featuring 25 readings, panels and workshops.
 All OutWrite events are free and open to the public!
+RSVP and watch the livestreams for OutWrite 2021 events via our Facebook page.

 The Luminaries Present: Building Community